logo

 Connecticut is expensive living DenisTangneyJr / Getty Images

-Florida: tax-friendly
+Florida: Tax-Friendly

 Florida's sales tax is agreeable John Coletti / Getty Images

-Iowa's income taxes are astronomical John Elk / Getty Images
+Rural Iowa landscape John Elk / Getty Images

-Tennessee: tax-friendly
+Tennessee: Tax-Friendly

 Tennessee has favorable tax laws benedek / Getty Images